theTushar-dot/CSD/README.md

 ![Alt text](./generated_images/7_depth_n_normal_ori.png)

-(ii) With resizing techique:
+(ii) With resizing technique:

 ```
 python main.py --use_cuda --prompt "House in the forest" --input_img_pth "./depth_images/7.npy" --generated_img_pth "./generated_images/7_depth_n_normal.png" --control_with_depth control_with_normal  --controlnet_con_scale 1.0 0.5 --num_inference_steps 10  --use_f16 --use_resizing
 ```

 ![Alt text](./generated_images/7_depth_n_normal.png)

+From the generated images, it’s evident that directly processing low-resolution images results in degraded output because the model struggles to capture and reconstruct fine details.
+However, using a resizing technique allows the model to generate higher quality images by providing it with more detailed information to work with.

-2. Handling images of high resolution:
+### 2. Handling images of high resolution:

-Image "4.png" have a size of 2668x2668. which is quite large and requires more compuation power.
-So, I tackled this problem in two ways, 1) By resizing image to 512x512 size then generate image and resize back to it's original size as mentioned above.
-2) I have used xFormers with token merging.
+The image "4.png" is sized at 2668x2668, which requires significant computational power.
+To address this, I implemented two solutions: 1) utilizing xFormers with token merging to improve efficiency, and 2) applying the resizing technique mentioned earlier to manage the computational demands.

 Input:

 ![Alt text](./generated_images/4_input.png)

 Generated Images:

 (i) With xFormers with token merging:

 ```